 Gimbal stabilizers allow users to take almost any camera and shoot beautiful, moving footage.
 For many years, gimbals were something only accessible to the budgets of Hollywood or at the very least, professional videographers or studios.
 The good news is that over time, prices have dropped significantly, allowing prosumers and even consumers to afford these useful tools.
 This list covers the best of the best for DSLRs, smartphones, and larger cameras in a variety of price ranges.
 Whether your budget is $1,000 or $100, one can immensely improve the quality of their shots and footage using stabilizers.
-If you’re looking for the best stabilizers for DSLRs, check out our dedicated list.
+If you’re looking for the best gimbal stabilizers for DSLRs, check out our dedicated list.
+For a more affordable stabilization option, check out the best shoulder rigs.

 This is the successor to the revolutionary stabilizer that started the affordable gimbal market, and it’s a huge improvement in every way to that initial revolution.
 It’s significantly lighter, faster, and easier to set up than the original Ronin.
 The footage speaks for itself: if one is shooting a wedding or similarly produced event, the Ronin-M adds a wonderful, smooth panning and gliding effect to every and any shot it’s used in.